Carl Grünberg: Biography

 In 1924 he became the first director of the Institute for Social Research, later known as the Frankfurt School.
 He established and edited a journal of labour and socialist history, the Zeitschrift für Social- und Wirtschaftsgeschichte (1893) and the Archiv für die Geschichte des Sozialismus und der sozialen Bewegung (1911), a journal that is known today as the Grünberg-Archiv (Archive for the History of Socialism and the Workers' Movement).
+Under his leadership the institute worked closely with the Marx–Engels Institute in Moscow.
 After having suffered from a stroke, he retired in 1929 and left the Institute to Max Horkheimer.
+In 1931 he became an honorary member of the Academy of Sciences of the Soviet Union.